-ISP Speed – A few years ago websites had to be built to accommodate 56k modems.
+ISP Speed – Years ago websites had to be built to accommodate 56k modems.
 No longer is this an issue, thank goodness.
 The standard now is building a site that performs well with broadband.
-If your end user is still on dial-up its a good chance you don’t want their business anyways.
 The only caveat to this principle is if your service/products are mobile related.
 Then you might want to build your site based on 3G Network performance.

 End User Browsers – The browser you use actually does make a difference.
 Here’s the list of browser that perform in order to fastest to slowest.